PlayFab/PlayFabParty/README.md

 * Android - `/android/bin/release/`
 * Win32 - The win32 binaries are not included in the zip assets.
 They are available on download on [nuget](https://www.nuget.org/packages/Microsoft.PlayFab.PlayFabParty.Cpp.Windows).
 * Linux - `/x64/Release/libparty.so`

+## WSL Compatibility

+PlayFab Party for Linux is not intended to run on the Windows Subsystem for Linux (WSL).
+Please run on a dedicated Linux machine to take advantage of all Party features.